 and any collateral agreement or document relating to the provision of any such service;

-“working day” means a day other than a Saturday, a Sunday or a public holiday.
+working day means a day other than a Saturday, a Sunday or a public holiday.

 1.2 Application

 (1) Subject to subclause (2), this Code applies to the administering body and a resident or prospective resident of a retirement village, whether or not the village was established before or after the commencement of the Code.